RayZ3R0/nozo/README.md

 ```

 ### Packaging
-To create a distributable `.zip` file (excluding tests and dev files):
+To generate a production-ready artifact:

 ```bash
 npm run pack
 ```
-This generates `extension.zip` in the root directory.
+This command produces an optimized `extension.zip` in the project root, excluding development files.

 ## License

 ISC